whri-phenogenomics/PhenoDigm2/IMPC_RELEASE.md

 3. Load a version of R and run the pipeline

-3a.
-Since Apocrita's OS upgrade to Rocky, we must pass a path to store a local R library for installing packages.
+    **Note**: Since Apocrita's OS upgrade to Rocky, we must pass a path to store a local R library for installing packages.
 One has beeen made available in WHRI-Phenogenomics.

+   If you are using an R version different from the one below, a new directory must be created with the new version as its name.
+The main R script must be modified too.
 ```
 module load R/4.4.1
 export R_LIBS_USER=/data/WHRI-Phenogenomics/projects/PhenoDigm2/post_processing_dependencies/r_lib_paths/R/x86_64-pc-linux-gnu-library/4.4.1